Austin, Texas: Issues

 A controversial turning point in the political history of the Austin area was the 2003 Texas redistricting.
 Before then, Austin had been entirely or almost entirely within the borders of a single congressional district–what was then the 10th District–for over a century.
 Opponents characterized the resulting district layout as excessively partisan gerrymandering, and the plan was challenged in court by Democratic and minority activists.
 The Supreme Court of the United States has never struck down a redistricting plan for being excessively partisan.

-The plan was subsequently upheld by a three-judge federal panel in late 2003, and on June 28, 2006, the matter was largely settled when the Supreme Court, in a 7–2 decision, upheld the entire congressional redistricting plan with the exception of a Hispanic-majority district in southwest Texas.
+In late 2003, the plan was upheld by a three-judge federal panel.
+In June 2006, the matter was largely settled when the Supreme Court, in a 7–2 decision, upheld the entire congressional redistricting plan with the exception of a Hispanic-majority district in southwest Texas.
 This affected Austin's districting, as U.S. Rep. Lloyd Doggett's district (U.S. Congressional District 25) was found to be insufficiently compact to compensate for the reduced minority influence in the southwest district; it was redrawn so that it took in most of southeastern Travis County and several counties to its south and east.

 Environmental movement

 The distinguishing political movement of Austin politics has been that of the environmental movement, which spawned the parallel neighborhood movement, then the more recent conservationist movement (as typified by the Hill Country Conservancy), and eventually the current ongoing debate about "sense of place" and preserving the Austin quality of life.
-Much of the environmental movement has matured into a debate on issues related to saving and creating an Austin "sense of place."
+Much of the environmental movement has matured into a debate on issues related to saving and creating an Austin "sense of place".

 In 2012, Austin became just one of a few cities in Texas to ban the sale and use of plastic bags.
-However, the ban ended in 2018 due to a court ruling that regarded all bag bans in the state to contravene the Texas Solid Waste Disposal Act.
+The ban ended in 2018 due to a court ruling that regarded all bag bans in the state to contravene the Texas Solid Waste Disposal Act.
 In 2016, Austin became the first Gold designee of the SolSmart program, a national program from the U.S. Department of Energy that recognizes local governments for enacting solar-friendly measures at the local level.